“Show Me the Money”. Turn Your NFT Marketplace Into a Money-Spinner

 When an NFT is acquired, the marketplace delivers the assets and the relevant cryptocurrency to the appropriate crypto wallets through the marketplace.
 The same is true for the purchase NFT fractions.
 We explain the benefits and risks of fractional NFTs in a separate article.

 How NFT Markets Earn Money

 The issue is, how can NFT marketplaces' creators generate money in this process?
 NFT markets earn money by charging a transaction charge, much as regular marketplaces.
 Each sale typically contributes between 2% and 5% to this.

 If you take into account the number of transactions, you'll quickly realize how profitable NFT marketplaces can be.
-In the last year, nearly $24,9 billion in NFT transactions have occurred$24,9 billion in NFT transactions have taken place in the last year.
+In 2021, transactions equaling to nearly $24,9 billion in NFT transactions took place.
 In January 2022 alone, OpenSea earned $82 million.

 Additionally, some online markets charge a price for the use of gas.
 All NFT sales may be subject to a fee levied by an NFT platform.
 But it's important to know the difference between the gas fees that the network charges and those that the platform charges.
 For example, every Ethereum network transaction is accompanied with a fee that goes to miners who help power the network and keep it operational.

 In addition, sellers may have to pay a charge to post an NFT for sale on an online marketplace.
 For the simple fact that the platform agrees to distribute your idea, this becomes a commission.
 It's a safe bet that the more popular your NFT is, the more likely it is to be purchased.
 So the platform's authority is being used to generate revenue.

 Several NFT markets, such as Rarible and SuperRare, employ their own cryptocurrency tokens for governance or to reward consumers that use the marketplace or own NFTs.